The Peanut Revolution of George Washington Carver

 Tuskegee Institute

 Carver’s journey in higher education continued at Iowa State University, where he majored in agricultural science.
 Following his master’s degree, he was invited by Booker T. Washington to join the Tuskegee Institute in Alabama.
-At Tuskegee, Carver pursued his passion for scientific exploration and education.
+There, Carver pursued his passion for scientific exploration and education.

 The South’s Cotton Crisis

-Following the Civil War, farmers in the South found themselves trapped in a cycle of poverty exacerbated by their reliance on cotton as a cash crop.
+After the Civil War, farmers in the South found themselves trapped in a cycle of poverty, aggravated by their reliance on cotton as a cash crop.
 This singular focus on cotton growth led to severe soil depletion due to monoculture.
 To put it simply, soil nutrients, especially nitrogen, were continually stripped away, leaving land much less fertile.

-The founder and president of the Tuskegee Institute, Booker T. Washington, recognized this acute economic need.
-He initiated a new era of agricultural education and research.
+Booker T. Washington, the founder and president of the Tuskegee Institute, recognized this acute economic need and initiated a new era of agricultural education and research.

 Under his guidance, George Washington Carver was already an ingenious agricultural chemist.
 He would lead the charge at the Tuskegee Institute’s experiment station.
 Carver promoted the adoption of peanuts, sweet potatoes, and soybeans.
 Such plants are capable of restoring nitrogen to depleted soils through crop rotation techniques.